raehik/muffin/ACKNOWLEDGEMENTS.md

 ### tl;dr:
  - all .wav files are from WubWoofWolf (used to be known as White Wolf)
  - most .png files which aren't transparent 1x1 pixels are from Niko
- - non-transparent followpoints belong to -Kamui-
+ - non-transparent followpoints from -Kamui- skin by -Ryosuke
- - cursor is Synchrostar's, made smaller with GIMP
+ - cursor from Synchrostar, resized to be smaller with GIMP

-All other files are by **The Muffin Man** (that's me).
+All other files are by **The Muffin Man** (https://osu.ppy.sh/u/2186171).
 If you use any of these files, please attribute back to the correct author if you can.